Thomas Hinman Moorer

-Thomas Hinman Moorer (February 9, 1912 – February 5, 2004) was an admiral and naval aviator in the United States Navy who served as the chief of naval operations from 1967 to 1970, and as the seventh chairman of the Joint Chiefs of Staff from 1970 to 1974.
-He was implicated in a spy ring within the White House during the Nixon administration, but never prosecuted.
+Thomas Hinman Moorer (February 9, 1912 – February 5, 2004) was an admiral and naval aviator in the United States Navy who served as the 18th chief of Naval Operations from 1967 to 1970 and 7th chairman of the Joint Chiefs of Staff from 1970 to 1974.
+He famously accused President Lyndon B. Johnson of having covered up that the 1967 attack on the USS Liberty by Israel was a deliberate act.

 Early life, education, and ancestry

-Moorer was born in Mount Willing, Alabama on February 9, 1912.
+Moorer was born in Mount Willing, Alabama, on February 9, 1912.
 His father, a dentist, named his son for his favorite professor at Atlanta-Southern Dental College, Dr. Thomas Hinman.
-Moorer was raised in Eufaula, Alabama with his siblings, including his brother Joseph, who would also become a Navy Admiral.
+Moorer was raised in Eufaula, Alabama, with his siblings, including his brother Joseph, who would also become a Navy Admiral.

 On March 31, 1970 he became a member of the Alabama Society of the Sons of the American Revolution (SAR).
 He was assigned national SAR member number 99,634 and Alabama Society number 759.
 He was later awarded the Society's Gold Good Citizenship Medal.
 He was also a member of the Naval Order of the United States.